Taken from: J. Selden, Contextio Gemmarum, 2 vols. Oxford 1858/9

 (5) Zabayy: Zabaj: one of the main islands of Indonesia (Sumatra).

-(6) The curse of Ham is repeated by:
+(6) This is the curse of Ham which is repeated with variations by:

 - Ibn Qutayba (880)